 Hewens Creek Park

 Located nearby Rolling Hills in Ypsilanti Township is Hewens Creek Park, well-known for its mountain biking and hiking trail system.
 The single-track mountain bike trail is popular among mountain and fat tire bikers for riding in any season.
 Though rated as easy, this bike trail is filled with bumpy terrain and tight corners for a fun and challenging ride.
-For those who desire a longer ride, use the connecting trail to and from Rolling Hills County Park!
-The park also provides several paths and trail loops perfect for hikers and their pets to explore through its 191 acres, winding and weaving through woodlots alongside its creek and pond.
+For a longer ride, use the connecting trail to and from Rolling Hills County Park.
+The park also provides several paths and trail loops perfect for hikers and their pets to explore its 191 acres, winding and weaving through woodlots alongside its creek and pond.

 LeFurge Woods Nature Preserve

 Feel the fresh air and take in nature with 325 acres of woodlands and natural habitat at LeFurge Woods Nature Preserve, located in Superior Township.
 This hiking-only trail system winds throughout wetlands, meadows, agricultural lands and preserved LeFurge Woods.
 This area is known to be a top spot for wildlife viewing, pet-friendly, and an enjoyable stroll any time of year!